JulleK/Chess/README.md

 To run this project install it locally

-then install react dependecies using npm, and run the development server:
+then install react dependecies using npm, then run the development server:

 ```
 $ cd app